Rguernica/Portfolio-/final_project_RosanaGuernica.md

 - The geographic distribution of call categories;

-- Call category by time of day, week, month, and year.
+- Call category by time of day, week, month, and year;

 - Average time between intial call, dispatch, and arrival.